invisal/god_crypto/README.md

 new RSA(publicKey, { padding: "pkcs1" });
 ```

-## Other Ultility
+## Other Utility

-We also provide encoding ultility.
+We also provide encoding utility.

 ```typescript
 import { encode } from "https://deno.land/x/god_crypto@v.1.1.0/mod.ts";